Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

    .AddInMemoryTokenCaches();
 ```

+ 1. AddMicrosoftWebAppAuthentication :TODO: add details
+ 1. AddMicrosoftWebAppCallsWebApi :TODO: add details
+ 1. AddInMemoryTokenCaches:TODO: add details

 The following code injects the ToDoList service implementation in the client

 ```CSharp
 services.AddTodoListService(Configuration);
 ```

-#### Admin Consent Endpoint
+### Admin Consent Endpoint

-In `TodoListController.cs`, the below method `AdminConsentApi` redirects to admin consent URI for the web API and an admin can consent on behalf of organization.
-The state parameter in the URI contains link for `AdminConsentClient` method.
+In `HomeController.cs`, the method `AdminConsentApi` has the code to redirect the user to the admin consent endpoint for the admin to consent for the **Web API**.
+The state parameter in the URI contains a link for `AdminConsentClient` method.

 ```csharp
 public IActionResult AdminConsentApi()